-- 1. Takes its place where it shouldn't with God's people - 2.
-Armies ready to impose their will or presence on them - 3.
-You will know that a time of supreme danger has arrived. - 4.
-It is time for you to act.
+- 1. Takes its place among God's people where it shouldn't - 2.
+Armies ready to impose their will or presence on them - You will know that a time of supreme danger has arrived. - It is time for you to act.

-We can historically see that when Jerusalem, now seen as an apostate city, was surrounded by armies (68-70 A.D.), it was about to fall.
-To His faithful that was the "when" sign that gave them a chance to escape, to "come out.
+We can historically see that when Jerusalem, now seen as an apostate city, was surrounded by armies (beginning in 68 A.D.), it was about to fall (three-and-a-half-year period).
+To His faithful, that was the "when" sign that gave them a chance to escape, to "come out."
 In Revelation there is a message to another apostate "city:" "Babylon is fallen, come out of her my people" - escape.

-The "Holy Place," when apostasy comes in, refers to the sanctuary, temple or church.
-That "abomination" is what His people to urgently distance themselves from - "come out of her."
+The "Holy Place" (Matthew 24:15), when apostasy comes in, refers to the sanctuary, temple or church - at the very center of religious activity.
+That "abomination" is what His people are to urgently distance themselves from - "come out of her."
 What detestable element comes into God's church that destroys its purity?
 In Matthew, Mark and Luke, Jesus doesn't say.
 He only urges, "Go to Daniel."